 The Department of Labor can collect minimum wages on behalf of Delaware workers.
-Effective June 1, 2015 the minimum wage is $8.25.
+The regular minimum wage is $9.25.
 The minimum wage for youth under 18 is $8.75 per hour.
 The training wage for adult workers during the first 90 days on the job is $8.25.

-- The minimum cash wage payable to employees who receive tips is $2.23 per hour effective October 1, 1996.
+- The minimum cash wage payable to employees who receive tips is $2.23 per hour.

 - Tips may not be taken or retained by an employer except as required by law.